Vertical AI Agents: What They Are, Why Most Fail, and How to Build Right

 How Troniex Technologies Builds Vertical AI Agents?

 Troniex starts with one painful workflow at a time.
 Not “support automation.”
 Not “sales enablement.”
-You pick a specific, high-volume, high-friction process where teams feel overload and errors cost money.
+You pick a specific, high-volume, high-friction process where teams feel overloaded, and errors cost money.
 You map the real flow first, including hacks, workarounds, and tribal knowledge.

 This path turns agents from demo toys into operational assets.